 |Photo by Katrina Ludlow|

 This summer I've fallen in love with tulsi.
-It's an herb also know as sacred basil and in India, it is used in Ayurvedic medicine and is an important plant in Hindu rituals.
-Herbalists love it because of its many medicinal properties.
-We planted a patch of tulsi in our garden this year and it turned into a healthy bush whose fragrance sends me over the moon every time I smell it.
-When I'm working in the garden and starting to feel tired and achy, I just walk over to the tulsi patch, stick my face right in the flowers and inhale deeply.
-The bees are in agreement with me on this, they love the stuff and have been hovering over it ever since it's been flowering.
+Do you know it?
+Also known as sacred basil, it's used in India in Ayurvedic medicine and Hindu rituals.
+Herbalists love it because of its numerous medicinal properties.
+We planted some tulsi in our garden this year and it turned into a giant bushy patch whose fragrance sends me over the moon every time I walk by.
+When I'm working in the garden and starting to feel tired and achy, I just walk over, stick my face in the flowers and inhale deeply.
+The bees are in agreement with me on this, they have been hovering over it ever since it's been in flower.

 I had been dreaming of capturing the intoxicating perfume of tulsi in a cake and when I saw this recipe for blackberry swirl pound cake, I knew it was going to be the perfect marriage of flavours.
 When I chopped the tulsi basil and added it to cake, its aroma mingling with the smell of the vanilla batter and blackberries almost shot me straight up to heaven.
-Don't even get me started on the smells in the house when it was baking.
-Now I realize not everyone has easy access to Tulsi, so if you don't, I would recommend just using a teaspoon or two of your favourite herb in the cake batter instead.
+I realize not everyone has easy access to Tulsi, so if you don't, I would recommend just using a teaspoon or two of your favourite herb in the cake batter instead.
 Italian basil would work well, I'm sure, as would lemon balm or lavender.
 If you're not feeling as herb-obsessed as I am, I'm quite certain that a simple blackberry swirl pound cake will be exquisite on its own.

 BLACKBERRY SWIRL POUNDCAKE WITH TULSI BASIL

 (Based on this Martha Stewart recipe)

 1 cup + 3 tbsp. sugar